moneysart/moneysart.github.io/diary/index.md

 ### QUESTIONS TO ASK FOR NEXT INVESTMENT
 * Is the business a spawner -- compounding machine?
 * Does the business have a long runway?
 Can it maintain growth momentum after 5 years?
 Is it in a sunrise industry?
-* Does the business have the mindset of continuous improvement/learning e.g. research, new products, new partnership, expanding market?
+* Does the business have the mindset of continuous improvement/learning e.g. research, new products, acquisition, new partnership, expanding market?
 * Does the business have durable competitive advantages -- broad and deep moats -- e.g. IP, switching cost, brand?
 * Is the management team trustworthy and capable -- in many aspects e.g. research, marketing, capital management, and connections?
+* Is the management team working on diversification or diworsification?
 * What are their advantages (and disadvantages) over competitors?
 * How stable are income and cash flow?
 * What is ROE?
-It it high quality e.g. growing or stable at high level?
+Is it high quality e.g. growing or stable at high level?
 * Debt level?
 * How does the business manage excess cash -- dividen, share buy-back?
-* Is the price reasonable?
+* Is the price reasonable -- complies with your target return rate and provides a good margin of safety?
 * What can go wrong?
 What would you do?
 * Do you want to own this business?
 At least for the next 5 years?